TusharDhage/aws/ec2 .md

 - you can tag your instance with a key-value pair (Name),This gives visibility to the AWS account administrator when there are lot number of instances.
 - The instances should be tagged based on their department, environment like Dev/SIT/Prod.
 Etc. this gives a clear view of the costing on the instances under one common tag.
-  - Here we have tagged the instance as a tushar-demo.
+  - Here we have tagged the instance as a `tushar-demo`.
-  - Go to configure Security Groups later.
+  - Go to `configure Security Groups` later.

 ## Configure Security Groups